CU-Anschutz-Advanced-Imaging-Lab/septalCurvatureTool/README.md

 <br/>

 # Note
-- Currently GUI may not work properly on Apple Silicon MACs.
+- Use [Native Apple silicon MATLAB][1] if you're on Apple silicon Mac.
 - The tool has been tested only for Philips data.
 <br/>
 <br/>